Alan G. Fishel

 - Drafts and negotiates a wide variety of agreements, including cloud service agreements, software license agreements, dark fiber agreements, contracts concerning telecommunications, cable, and wireless services, many other types of service agreements, purchase agreements, manufacturing agreements, hardware agreements, colocation agreements, professional services agreements, and service level agreements.

-- Represents professional sports teams, commercial office building owners, hotel owners, and other entities in connection with their receipt of in-building wireless services and in conjunction with rooftop antenna leases.
+- Represents professional sports teams, commercial office building owners, hotel owners, and other entities in connection with their receipt of in-building wireless services and rooftop antenna leases.

 - Represents clients before the FCC on matters concerning equipment authorization issues, unlicensed devices, universal service, e-rate, pole attachments, public rights-of-way, public safety, national security issues, voice over IP, wireless and data services, cable services, cable programming, and emerging technologies.

 - Played an instrumental role in his clients’ successful efforts to convince the largest college sports conferences to move from the bowl championship series structure to a college football playoff.

 Alan has been recognized as a leading telecommunications lawyer by Legal 500 for more than 10 years.

 In light of Alan’s work, the Association of Corporate Counsel chose ArentFox Schiff to be its exclusive law firm content provider for ACC’s negotiation portal for several years.

 Alan was recognized by a client with an award for his contributions to the work that led to the client receiving the only national infrastructure grant given under the BTOP program, which was for more than $62 million.